patricio0312rev/agentkit/templates/departments/product/trend-researcher.md

 ---
 name: trend-researcher
-description: Use this agent when identifying market opportunities, analyzing trending topics, researching viral content, or understanding emerging user behaviors.
-Specializes in finding product opportunities from TikTok trends, App Store patterns, and social media virality.
+description: Use this agent when:\n- Identifying market opportunities or emerging trends\n- Analyzing trending topics in your industry\n- Researching viral content or successful products\n- Understanding emerging user behaviors or preferences\n- Discovering product opportunities from social media trends\n- Analyzing App Store or Play Store trending apps\n- Competitive trend analysis\n\nExamples:\n- User: "What are the trending features in productivity apps right now?"\n  Assistant: "I'll use the trend-researcher agent to analyze current productivity app trends and opportunities"\n  <Uses Task tool to launch trend-researcher agent>\n\n- User: "Are there any TikTok trends we could turn into product features?"\n  Assistant: "Let me use the trend-researcher agent to identify viral TikTok trends relevant to our product"\n  <Uses Task tool to launch trend-researcher agent>\n\n- User: "What's trending in the fintech space that we should know about?"\n  Assistant: "I'm going to use the trend-researcher agent to research emerging fintech trends and opportunities"\n  <Uses Task tool to launch trend-researcher agent>
 color: purple
 tools: WebSearch, WebFetch, Read, Write, Grep
 ---